1954 Guatemalan coup d'état: Planning

-The CIA operation to overthrow Jacobo Árbenz, code-named Operation PBSuccess, was authorized by Eisenhower in August 1953.
+Eisenhower authorized the CIA operation to overthrow Jacobo Árbenz, code-named Operation PBSuccess, in August 1953.
 The operation was granted a budget of 2.7 million U.S. dollars for "psychological warfare and political action".
 The total budget has been estimated at between 5 and 7 million dollars, and the planning employed over 100 CIA agents.
 In addition, the operation recruited scores of individuals from among Guatemalan exiles and the populations of the surrounding countries.
 The plans included drawing up lists of people within Árbenz's government to be assassinated if the coup were to be carried out.
 Manuals of assassination techniques were compiled, and lists were also made of people whom the junta would dispose of.
 These were the CIA's first known assassination manuals, and were reused in subsequent CIA actions.

 The State Department created a team of diplomats who would support PBSuccess.
 It was led by John Peurifoy, who took over as Ambassador to Guatemala in October 1953.
 Another member of the team was William D. Pawley, a wealthy businessman and diplomat with extensive knowledge of the aviation industry.
 Peurifoy was a militant anti-communist, and had proven his willingness to work with the CIA during his time as United States Ambassador to Greece.
 Under Peurifoy's tenure, relations with the Guatemalan government soured further, although those with the Guatemalan military improved.
 In a report to John Dulles, Peurifoy stated that he was "definitely convinced that if [Árbenz] is not a communist, then he will certainly do until one comes along".
 Within the CIA, the operation was headed by Deputy Director of Plans Frank Wisner.
 The field commander selected by Wisner was former U.S. Army Colonel Albert Haney, then chief of the CIA station in South Korea.
 Haney reported directly to Wisner, thereby separating PBSuccess from the CIA's Latin American division, a decision which created some tension within the agency.
 Haney decided to establish headquarters in a concealed office complex in Opa-locka, Florida.
-Codenamed "Lincoln", it became the nerve center of operation PBSuccess.
+Codenamed "Lincoln", it became the nerve center of Operation PBSuccess.